-If you are wary of trend forecasts after the year we’ve had, no one would blame you.
+If you are wary of hotel trends and forecasts after the year we’ve had, no one would blame you.
 After all, 2020 reminded us that predictions are only as good as the relative stability of the markets they spring from.
 And that that stability isn’t a given.

 The good news is that, as markedly different as our new normal is, it is indeed now normal.
 Across industries, the dust has more or less settled.
 And while that doesn’t mean everything is in good shape, it does seem like it’s okay to pause, get our bearings, and hazard a look forward.

 While it made sense for trend forecasts from years past to ‘dare to dream’, the theme of 2021 is to ‘dare to rebuild.’
 In the coming year, the trends to watch are less about bold proclamations, and more about the logical evolution of the major hospitality industry shifts from the past year.
-Read on for a few practical trend predictions for 2021.
+Read on for a few practical hotel trends and predictions for 2021.

 1. Safety goes without saying